leaf-node/swirlnet/VS-NEAT.md

       probabilities are the most effective options I've tried since they reduce attraction to the the local minimum of creating genomes with every connection gene disabled.
-Connections get disabled when a weak genome with an added (and reconnected) node and disabled (short) connection reproduces with a fitter genome.
+Without this behavior, connections often get disabled when a weak genome with an added (and reconnected) node and disabled (short) connection reproduces with a fitter genome.
 The additional connected node is not inherited from the weaker genome since it is either disjoint or excess; if the disabled connection is randomly inherited from the weaker genome then the result is a new genome with a missing